 For security purposes, the sender address of a message must be one of the following:

 - The Gmail or G Suite Account of the user who is currently signed in

 - Any email address of the form

-- Any email address listed in the Cloud Platform Console under Email API Authorized Senders
+- Any email address listed in the GCP Console under Email API Authorized Senders

 All email addresses on the Email API Authorized Senders list need to be valid Gmail or Google-hosted domain accounts.
 App Administrators can add the following accounts to the list of Authorized Senders: